 Do any of you ever watch those crafting specials on HSN and want to buy everything?
-Well I don’t/ can’t actually do that but I do manage to snag some great deals.
+Well, I don’t/ can’t actually do that but I do manage to snag some great deals.
 A big one usually falls on or around my birthday every year, so happy birthday to me!
-For this past special, I snagged a digital Cricut cartridge called Anna’s Holiday Ornaments which is full of, you guessed it, gorgeous Christmas ornaments.
+For one of the specials, I snagged a digital Cricut cartridge called Anna’s Holiday Ornaments which is full of, you guessed it, gorgeous Christmas ornaments.
 I used it to make these 3D Glittery Paper Christmas Ornaments.
-These aren’t all of the available patterns by any means, but these all use the same 3D concept she designed.
-You can grab a copy at HSN but not on Cricut.
-Also, these ornaments are part of a 12 Days of Christmas Blog Hop and ornaments are the project for the first day, so be sure to see all of the other awesome ornaments down below.
-Let’s get started!

 - Glitter Cardstock